Teahupoʻo: 2024 Summer Olympics

-The Aranui 5 cruise ship housed surfers off the coast of Teahupoʻo during the 2024 Summer Olympics.
+The Aranui 5 ship housed surfers off the coast of Teahupoʻo during the 2024 Summer Olympics.

 Teahupoʻo was the host venue for the surfing competition at the 2024 Summer Olympics, which were otherwise mainly hosted in Paris.
 The venue was 9800 mi from Paris, the furthest distance between an Olympics venue and the host city.
 This was in keeping with International Olympic Committee goals of reducing construction costs by allowing for usage of existing venues, but increased travel costs and emissions.
 Previously, the record for the longest distance between a host city and a competition venue was 9,700 mi (15,600 km) when, due to Australian quarantine regulations during the Melbourne 1956 games, the equestrian tournament was held in Stockholm.

 Several infrastructural improvements were made in preparation for the event.
 Residents of Teahupoʻo protested against the construction of a three-story aluminium judging tower (replacing an older wooden tower), fearing that the construction would irreversibly damage the coral reef.
 Construction also damaged coral near the contest site.
 In response, French Polynesian president Moetai Brotherson said the event could be moved to Taharuu, on Tahiti's west coast.
 However, this proposal was rejected by organizers.
 The tower was eventually built, but with changes to the design to reduce impact.
-Similarly, plans originally called for construction of housing for athletes, but to reduce long-term impact to the village, athlete housing was instead put on the Aranui 5 cruise ship offshore.
+Similarly, plans originally called for construction of housing for athletes, but to reduce long-term impact to the village, athlete housing was instead put on the Aranui 5 passenger-cargo ship offshore.